reactive-python/reactpy-django/docs/src/get-started/installation.md

 !!! summary

-    Django-ReactPy can be installed from PyPI to an existing **Django project** with minimal configuration.
+    ReactPy-Django can be installed from PyPI to an existing **Django project** with minimal configuration.

 ---